-Offset Program for the Sixth Application Period
+Offset Program for the Fifth Application Period

 Once emissions calculations are complete, Upwing Energy will have access to the volume of credits needed.
-Credits for the sixth application period (September 1, 2024 - August 31, 2025) will be verified within the first quarter of the following year, at which point retirements will be completed.
-If the total carbon credits retired for the fifth application period exceeds the emissions of Upwing Energy's 1,552 MT CO2e, excess carbon credits will be applied to the sixth period.
+Credits for the fifth application period (September 1, 2023 - August 31, 2024) will be verified within the first quarter of the following year, at which point retirements will be completed.
+If the total carbon credits retired for the fourth application period exceeds the emissions of Upwing Energy's 1,797 Mt CO2e, excess carbon credits will be applied to the fifth period.

-6. Carbon Offsets
+6 Carbon Offsets

-Carbon Offsets amounting to a total of 1,552 metric tons CO2e were purchased by Upwing Energy for offsetting Scope 1, 2 and 3 emissions for September 2023 - August 2024, covering its fifth application period.
-These credits were purchased from the UN FCCC CDM Registry which guarantees that the offset purchased represent genuine, additional GHG emission reduction, that the project involved in delivering offsets meet the criteria of additionality, permanence, leakage and double counting.
-These carbon credits have been retired.
+Carbon Offsets amounting to a total of 1,797 metric tons CO2e were purchased by Upwing Energy for offsetting Scope 1, 2 and 3 emissions for September 2022 - August 2023, covering its fourth application period.
+These credits were purchased from the UN FCCC CDM Registry6 which guarantees that the offset purchased represent genuine, additional GHG emission reduction, that the project involved in delivering offsets meet the criteria of additionality, permanence, leakage and double counting.
+These carbon credit have been retired.
 The certificate from the CDM registry is provided below to indicate the number of credits retired and details regarding the carbon offset project.

-&lt;sup>7 https://cdm.unfccc.int/about/index.html
+6 https://cdm.unfccc.int/about/index.html